PoxApp/Model/README.md

-Code for training the mpox virus convolutional neural network (MPXV-CNN)
+# Training code for the mpox virus convolutional neural network (MPXV-CNN)